-The Zoo Basel is planning to build a large aquarium in the city centre of Basel.
-Costs for building the “Ozeanium” run up to over 100 million Swiss Francs ‒ and this at a time when the world’s oceans are under greater threat than ever.
-Almost one third of the world’s coral reefs have perished, and another 20 per cent will also be gone in 10 to 20 years.
+The Zoo Basel planned to build a large aquarium in the city centre of Basel.
+Costs for building the “Ozeanium” ran up to over 100 million Swiss Francs ‒ and this at a time when the world’s oceans are under greater threat than ever.
+Almost one third of the world’s coral reefs have perished, and another 20 per cent will be gone in 10 to 20 years.

 Large aquariums only exacerbate this kind of destruction, because they rely on importing many of the species they house by capturing them from the wild, as they cannot be farmed.
 Various coral fish species have already died out in their local environments, or are threatened with extinction.

 It is unacceptable for marine life to be exhibited like this in Basel: trapped and exhibiting maladjusted behaviours.
-All the more so, considering that the facility will devour huge amounts of energy in the form of pumps, water treatment, cooling and heating systems.
+All the more so, considering that the facility would have devoured huge amounts of energy in the form of pumps, water treatment, cooling and heating systems.

 Thank you very much for helping us make our visions come true!Donate